right click on icons for larger photos

 process (by me) and will keep the surface cleaner for hunting this fall.

 June 28-30 taking a few more days off......because it is dangerously HOT and will be so for several days.
-After a great deal of thought, the decision to have Pounce spayed (or not) went through several phases (in the last week).
+After a great deal of thought, the decision to have Pounce spayed (or not) went through several phases (in the last week). update: Wishful thinking is a trap.
+Did NOT spay.

 In the afternoon, Pounce worked on a new point blind run from the east side of the large technical pond.
 Not being up on a mound and the tall grass (needs mowing) made it very difficult working across points.
 She was out of sight too much, but was responsive and persistent (when i could see her).
 Pounce completed did the first four.
 On the way home no one was using the Stoughton Field Trial Property and Pounce was more than eager to do her favorite setup....several stand alone/send back singles were marked really well.
 It was a full day.....(very "easy/fun something" tomorrow).